 The biggest night of the year for the program is always Hockey Fights Cancer Night.

-For the 2016-17 season, Hockey Fights Cancer nights for the Predators are Nov.
-12, 2016, and Feb.
-26, 2017.
-Hockey Fights Cancer is a League-wide initiative of the NHL, but one that has a special place in the mission of the 365 Pediatric Cancer Fund.
-The twice-annual occurrence proves an opportunity to bring special guests from the Vanderbilt Children's hospital to Bridgestone Arena and to let these young hockey fans have an extra-special, one-of-a-kind experience with the Nashville Predators.
+For the 2017-18 season, Hockey Fights Cancer nights for the Predators are Nov.
+18, 2017, and March 10, 2018.
+Hockey Fights Cancer is a League-wide initiative of the NHL, but one that has a special place in the mission of the 365 Pediatric Cancer Fund presented by Twice Daily.
+The twice-annual occurrence proves an opportunity to bring special guests from the Monroe Carell Jr. Children's Hospital at Vanderbilt to Bridgestone Arena and to let these young hockey fans have an extra-special, one-of-a-kind experience with the Nashville Predators.

 Donate to join in the fight to stop pediatric cancer through the special mission of the 365 Pediatric Cancer Fund presented by Twice Daily and Nashville Predators Foundation.